The Recruitment Funnel: Ultimate Guide

 Lupa will help you hire top talent in Latin America.

-The recruitment funnel (also called hiring funnel) is a framework representing the candidate journey from initial awareness through final hire.
-It shows how the talent pool narrows at each different stage, revealing conversion rates, bottlenecks, and optimization opportunities that enable data-driven decisions.
+A recruitment funnel, also called a hiring funnel, maps the candidate journey from awareness to final hire.
+It shows how the talent pool narrows at each stage, reveals conversion rates, exposes bottlenecks, and creates practical opportunities for recruitment process optimization.

-This guide covers what the recruitment funnel is, why it matters, the core stages, key metrics including KPIs, how to identify and fix bottlenecks, and how embedded RPO can help companies build effective recruitment funnels without starting from scratch.
+This refreshed guide covers what the recruitment funnel is, why it matters, the core recruitment funnel stages, the recruitment funnel metrics and KPIs to track, how to identify bottlenecks, and how embedded RPO can help companies build scalable hiring systems without starting from scratch.

 What is a Recruitment Funnel?

-A recruitment funnel is a visual framework mapping stages candidates move through during your hiring process, from becoming aware of your employer brand through accepting job offers.
-The funnel shape reflects that many candidates enter at the top (awareness) but fewer progress through each successive stage, with only select candidates reaching the bottom (hire).
+A recruitment funnel is a visual framework that maps how candidates move through the hiring process, from discovering your employer brand to accepting a job offer.
+The funnel shape reflects a simple reality: many potential candidates enter at the top, fewer continue through each stage, and only select candidates become hires.

 Why is the Recruitment Funnel Important?